 The Art of Delegation for Small Business Owners

-As a small business owner, you’re probably driven and ambitious and used to doing everything yourself.
-You’re the head of sales and marketing, the customer service rep, administrator and much more.
-But if you’re spending your days doing the small stuff, how is your business ever going to grow?
+As a small business owner, you’re probably driven, ambitious, and used to doing everything yourself.
+You’re the head of sales and marketing, customer service rep, administrator, and more.
+But if you’re spending your days doing the small stuff, how will your business ever grow?

 The Art of Delgation

-Trying to take care of every detail yourself can be exhausting and detrimental to your health, and you’ll soon find yourself feeling burnt out and wondering why you ever bothered setting up a business in the first place.
+Trying to take care of every detail yourself can be exhausting and detrimental to your health.
+You’ll soon find yourself feeling burnt out and wondering why you ever bothered setting up a business in the first place.

 So what is the answer?

 You have to learn to let go by delegating effectively.
-Delegating the right things to the right people can make your employees more capable and engaged, and it freesyou up to focus on the important things that will make your business grow.
+Delegating the right things to the right people can make your employees more capable and engaged, and it frees you up to focus on the important things that will grow your business.

 What gets in the way of effective delegation?